cdapio/cdap-ingest/stream-client/python/streamclient/README.md

  Notes:

-  - The "*stream-id*" can only contain ASCII letters, digits and hyphens.
+  - The *stream-id* can only contain ASCII letters, digits and hyphens.
   - If the Stream already exists, no error is returned, and the existing Stream remains in place.